evhub/coconut/DOCS.md

 To pass additional compilation arguments to `coconut-run` (e.g. `--no-tco`), put them before the `<source>` file.

-Additionally, `coconut-run` will always use [automatic compilation](#automatic-compilation), such that Coconut source files can be directly imported from any Coconut files run via `coconut-run`.
+`coconut-run` will always use [automatic compilation](#automatic-compilation), such that Coconut source files can be directly imported from any Coconut files run via `coconut-run`.
+Additionally, compilation parameters (e.g. `--no-tco`) used in `coconut-run` will be passed along and used for any auto compilation.

 #### Naming Source Files